pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 :ref:`--mock-server general option` multiple times.

 Pywbemcli logging (see :ref:`--log general option`) can be used together with the mock support.
-Since the mock support does not use HTTP(S), only the "api" component in the log configuration string will generate any log output.
+Since the pywbem mock support does not use HTTP(S), only the "api" component in the log configuration string will generate any log output.